 Certificate of Achievement Requirements

-Complete all Department Requirements for the Certificate of Achievement with a cumulative grade point average (GPA) of 2.0 or better.
-A minimum of 6 units must be completed
+Complete all Department Requirements for the Certificate of Achievement with a C or better or Pass in each course.
+A minimum of 6 units must be completed through SBCC.

 |ACCT 150||Introduction To Accounting Software And Systems||4|